-We know that this process works, but it requires parents to show up.
+We know that this process works, but it requires parents' effort and participation in order to succeed.

 If you stick to the timeline, the process will take 14 days.
-However, we understand that life gets in the way, so will happily reschedule or try to accommodate you in any way we can until you reach the milestones.
+However, we understand that life gets in the way, so we will happily reschedule or try to accommodate you in any way we can until you reach the milestones.
 You can always hold off starting/pause for as long as you need and rejoin at a later date.

-If you need help with anything sleep related after you have graduated from Sleep School, such as sleep regressions or disruptions, you can reach out to the team free of charge until your child is five years old.
+If you need help with anything sleep related after you have graduated from Sleep School, such as sleep regressions or disruptions, you can reach out to the team free of charge until your child is six years old.
 We see this as a sleep “insurance” of sorts offered as part of the service.